enspirit/dem-rescript/README.md

 dem print -o my_document.pdf
 ```

-Eventually, edit your sources files and display the final result live by using
+Also, edit your sources files and display the final result live by using
 the `--watch` option.

 ```